MARVEL: Raster Manga Vectorization via Primitive-wise Deep Reinforcement Learning: Introduction

-\begin{itemize} \item We propose Mang2Vec, the first DRL-based approach for vectorizing raster mangas.
-Mang2Vec presents a new view that considers an entire manga as a sequential of basic primitives ``stroke line" that can be deep decomposed for further vectorization.
+\begin{itemize} \item We present MARVEL, a primitive-wise method for vectorizing raster mangas by DRL.
+MARVEL introduces a new perspective that considers an entire manga as a sequence of primitives\textemdash stroke lines which can be decomposed from the target image to achieve accurate vectorization.

-\item We propose a new SA reward to improve the accuracy of generated stroke lines in colors and positions, and propose a pruning module to avoid error strokes and reduce the storage size.
+\item We present a new stroke accuracy reward to improve the accuracy of predicted stroke lines, and present a pruning module to avoid erroneous strokes and reduce file sizes.

-\item Experiments show that Mang2Vec can produce impressive results, and prove the effectiveness in vectorizing numerous types of mangas with complex structures (e.g., with intensive, sparse, wide, or thin stroke lines).
+\item Experiments demonstrate that our MARVEL can generate impressive results and has high performance in vectorizing numerous types of mangas with complex structures (e.g., with intensive, sparse, wide, or thin stroke lines).

 \end{itemize}